bbobkins/r4850g2_arduino/README.md

   ## Usage

   - To compile code you must comment in the voltage lines {right before void setup()} and set the voltage to your batteries chemistry
-TODO
+  - Max Voltage appears to be 57.3 with the R4850G2 becoming unstable above that value TODO
     - complete this
   ## PICTURES: